 ORTHOPEDIC DIPLOMATE EXAMINATION:

-Part 1 - Computer based details will be forthcoming for 2015.
+Part 1 - Computer based examination for Part I is anticipated summer 2015.

 Contact UBCC here: Click here